 The Arapaho believed that great cottonwoods cast the stars into the sky, and many tribes found mythic and pragmatic value in virtually every part of the tree.
 The famous photographic portfolios of Edward Sheriff Curtis, compiled at the beginning of this century as the sun was setting on the ancient ways of Native American life, help document the importance of cottonwoods to his subjects.
 Two of his more dramatic images depict a Navaho weaver’s loom set beneath the exposed root of a huge cottonwood and a ceremonial hat made from cottonwood leaves for the Sun Dance of Cheyenne.

 In conclusion, while cottonwoods are beautiful trees, they can also be fairly high maintenance and require regular tree care compared to some other species.
-And proactive tree service is ultimately more cost-effective and much more affordable than tree removal.
-Contact us HERE for a free quote!
+And remember: proactive cottonwood tree service is ultimately more cost-effective and much more affordable than tree removal.
+(We also offer stump removal services in Denver for any cottonwoods that are removed.)